 Learning Outcomes

-- Identify and explain the actus reus and mens rea of malicious wounding or inflicting grievous bodily harm (GBH) under s.20 Offences Against the Person Act 1861.
+This article outlines malicious wounding or inflicting grievous bodily harm under s.20 Offences Against the Person Act 1861, including:

 SQE1 Syllabus